tarantool/doc/doc/book/app_server/luajit_memprof.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 To collect a binary profile for a particular part of the Lua code,
-you need to place this part between two ``memprof`` functions,
+you need to place this part between two ``misc.memprof`` functions,
 namely, ``misc.memprof.start()`` and ``misc.memprof.stop()``, and then execute
 the code under Tarantool.

-Below is a piece of simple Lua code named ``test.lua`` to illustrate this.
+Below is a chunk of simple Lua code named ``test.lua`` to illustrate this.

 .. _profiler_usage_example01: